sathvikbhagavan/trendtrackers/_portfolio/index.md

 To visualize the key properties of our top 10 drugs we found (using the method mentioned above) targeting the Gag-Pol polyprotein, we turned to radar plots — a dynamic way to capture their strengths and weaknesses across multiple dimensions.
 Here’s a closer look at the five important clincal properties we evaluated:

-1. **BBB Martins** (Blood-Brain Barrier Permeability): The blood-brain barrier acts as the brain’s bouncer, keeping harmful compounds out.
+1. **BBB Martins** (Blood-Brain Barrier Permeability) (`BBB`): The blood-brain barrier acts as the brain’s bouncer, keeping harmful compounds out.
 For our drugs, low BBB values are ideal to avoid neurotoxicity—a major concern when designing safe therapeutics.

-2. **hERG Inhibition**: Cardiac arrhythmia is one of the most frequent adverse effects of drugs, often caused by inhibition of the hERG cardiac gene.
+2. **hERG Inhibition** (`hERG`): Cardiac arrhythmia is one of the most frequent adverse effects of drugs, often caused by inhibition of the hERG cardiac gene.
 Minimizing this interaction is crucial for ensuring cardiovascular safety.

-3. **Bioavailability** (`Bioavailability_Ma`): Drugs taken orally face hurdles like absorption through the gut and metabolism in the liver.
+3. **Bioavailability** (`Bioavail`): Drugs taken orally face hurdles like absorption through the gut and metabolism in the liver.
 A high bioavailability score is key for ensuring the drug reaches its target effectively.

-4. **Aqueous Solubility** (`Solubility_AqSolDB`): Drugs must dissolve well in the bloodstream to circulate efficiently.
+4. **Aqueous Solubility** (`Solub_Aq`): Drugs must dissolve well in the bloodstream to circulate efficiently.
 Good solubility is a must for our compounds to mix seamlessly with polar environments like blood.

 5. **Clinical Toxicity** (`ClinTox`): Every drug comes with some level of toxicity, but keeping this low is essential for meeting FDA and EMA approval.